CORE-GATECH-GROUP/serpent-tools/docs/examples/Detector.rst

 Conclusion
 ----------

-The |detectorReader| is capable of reading and storing detector data from SERPENT detector files.
+The |DetectorReader| is capable of reading and storing detector data from SERPENT detector files.
-The data is stored on custom |detector|
+The data is stored on custom |Detector|
 objects, capable of reshaping tally and error matrices into arrays with dimensionality reflecting the detector binning.
-These |detector| objects have simple methods for retrieving and plotting detector data.
+These |Detector| objects have simple methods for retrieving and plotting detector data.

 References
 ----------